zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 * Alexander Libin (@qlibin), who created a similar predecessor library (tarbela-producer-spring-boot-starter, now not public anymore), from which this one was forked.
 * Lucas Medeiros de Azevedo (@wormangel), who added support for business events.

+### Contact

+For all questions, bug reports, proposals, etc., please [create an issue](https://github.com/zalando-nakadi/nakadi-producer-spring-boot-starter/issues/new).
+We try to react to new issues latest at the next working day.

+If you need to contact the maintainers confidentially, please use the email addresses in the [MAINTAINERS](MAINTAINERS) file.
+In case of a security issue, please also send a copy to tech-security@zalando.de.

 ## License